 needs of the State of Colorado.
 Students

-who have a strong interest and passion in becoming primary care physicians and
+who have an interest and passion in becoming primary care physicians and

 practicing medicine in the State of Colorado are encouraged to apply to the

 We believe it is our

 responsibility to help meet the healthcare needs of the State of Colorado by